p5-types/p5.ts/README.md

 // here comes the code.
 ```

+use [VS Code](https://code.visualstudio.com/) and  [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin to auto reload your graph when code changes.

-the browser will complain that
+the browser will complain in the console that

 ```js
 sketch.js:5 Uncaught ReferenceError: require is not defined